 For example, if a file upload website states the maximum upload file size should be no more than 2 MB, that is room to play with.
 One can easily submit a file size of around 1,600 x 1,600 in size, with good resolution as a JPEG.
 Doing so would be better than submitting a file of 400 x 400, especially if the site might try to upscale smaller files.

-In general, most models will want to have a traditional headshot and a full body shot.
+In general, most models will want to have good headshot photography and a full body shot.
 Then, an additional two to three complimentary shots should be considered.
 It is almost always a good idea that a third shot of the model in a swimsuit be used too.
 This is a three-quarter to full body shot.
 Then, other shots might include half or other three-quarter body shots, or a second headshot or beauty shot.

 There can be many different requirements depending on the application.
 We have not even touched the surface.
 There are different business card sizes, printed brochures, there are real estate yard signs, billboards, posters, and so on.